 Why should I support the Rochester Makerspace?

-- We’re an educational organization – we teach people how to use tools and to make things because they learn useful skills, problem solving, perseverance and to plan ahead.
+- We’re an educational organization – We teach people how to use tools and to make things because they learn useful skills, problem solving, perseverance and to plan ahead.
 We also encourage interest in the skilled trades, engineering, science, technology and the arts.

-- We improve the quality of life in Rochester – many people enjoy spending their leisure time making, fixing or creating things, and being around others who share their interests.
-We help make that possible by providing low cost access to tools and workspace that the entire community can use.
+- We improve the quality of life in Rochester – Many people enjoy spending their leisure time making, fixing or creating things, and being around others who share their interests.
+We help make that possible by providing low cost access to tools and work space that the entire community can use.
 We also provide free programs and services to the community.

-- We want to help new businesses get started – we hope to encourage entrepreneurship by creating a large community of smart, creative and experienced people with many different skills, and giving them access to workspace and sophisticated tools.
+- We want to help new businesses get started – We hope to encourage entrepreneurship by creating a large community of smart, creative and experienced people with many different skills, and giving them access to work space and sophisticated tools.

-- We’re nonprofit and run by volunteers – we keep our costs low and carefully use our member’s dues and the donations we receive.
+- We’re nonprofit and run by volunteers – We keep our costs low and carefully use our member’s dues and the donations we receive.